namgengr/Cpp/README.md

 * QTextStream - demonstrates the use of QTextStream
 * RoundToDecimalPlaces - a method that returns a double rounded to a specified number of decimal places.
 * SalesItem - using the Sales_item class referenced in C++ primer, Lippman et. al. 5th ed.
+* UnknownNumberOfInputs - uses a while loop to read std::cin of an unknown number of inputs
+* UnsignedTypes - covers few pitfalls of using unsigned types
+* WhileStatement - while statement syntax and examples
+* next line here...